Napoleon and the Jews: Napoleon's proclamation to the Jews of Africa and Asia

 The idea itself may have originated from Thomas Corbet (1773–1804), an Anglo-Irish Protestant emigree who, as a member of the Society of United Irishmen, was an ally of the Republican regime, engaged in revolutionary activities against the Dublin Castle administration and served in the French Army.
-His brother, William Corbet also served as a General in the French Army.
-In February 1790, he authored a letter to the French Directory, then under the leadership of Napoleon's patron Paul Barras.
+His brother, William Corbet also served as a general in the French Army.
+In February 1799, he authored a letter to the French Directory, then under the leadership of Napoleon's patron Paul Barras.
 In the letter he stated "I recommend you, Napoleon, to call on the Jewish people to join your conquest in the East, to your mission to conquer the land of Israel" saying, "Their riches do not console them for their hardships.
 They await with impatience the epoch of their re-establishment as a nation."
 Dr. Milka Levy-Rubin, a curator at the National Library of Israel, has attributed Corbert's motivation to a Protestant Zionism based on premillennialist themes.
 It is not known what Napoleon's direct response was to the letter, but he made his own proclamation three months later.

 In 1940, historian Franz Kobler claimed to have found a detailed version of the proclamation from a German translation.
 Kobler's claim was published in The New Judaea, the official periodical of the World Zionist Organization.
-The Kobler version suggests that Napoleon was inviting Jews across the Mideast and North Africa to create a Jewish state.
+The Kobler version suggests that Napoleon was inviting Jews across the Mideast and North Africa to create a Jewish homeland.
 It includes phrases such as "Rightful heirs of Palestine!" and "your political existence as a nation among the nations."
 These concepts have been more commonly associated with the Zionist movement, which developed in the late 19th century.

-Historians such as Henry Laurens, Ronald Schechter, and Jeremy Popkin believe that the German document (which has never been found) was a forgery, as asserted by Simon Schwarzfuchs in his 1979 book.
+Historians such as Henry Laurens, Ronald Schechter, and Jeremy Popkin believe that the German document, which has never been found, was a forgery, as Simon Schwarzfuchs asserted in his 1979 book.